tomr-stargazer/reduce_herschel_IRAS16293_spectra/README.md

 ## README

-Usage:
+Basic Reduction Usage:
 python generate_averaged_hifi_spectra.py

-ok so yeah
+Usage to get derived properties ("the results"): python get_column_densities_and_HCN_abundance.py

-we are writing python code that generates and executes class scripts that reduce the HIFI data, making it suitable for analysis.
+This contains python code that generates and executes class scripts that reduce the HIFI data, making it suitable for analysis.

 the data structure is basically: